 On July 8 of last year, just two days after Yanez pulled Castile over, the National Rifle Association said the shooting was “troubling.”
 Calling themselves the “nation’s largest and oldest civil rights organization,” the group didn’t say much else in the statement.
 “Rest assured, the NRA will have more to say once all the facts are known,” it said.
 Yet, almost a year later, and after Friday’s verdict, the group hasn’t had anything more to say, and gun owners and the media have taken notice.

-But NRA commentator Colion Noir slammed the ruling — outside his NRA channel — on social media over the weekend.
+Outside his NRA channel, NRA commentator Colion Noir slammed the ruling on social media over the weekend.
 Noir, a black man, began his statement by telling a personal story from his youth in which he and his friends were pulled over, and an officer pointed a gun at him.

 “I couldn’t understand why the cop felt so threatened by us,” he said.
 “I remember asking myself, If we were four white teens would he have acted the same way?”